|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Though they're called pancakes, these green onion pancakes are more than just a breakfast food, so enjoy them anytime.
-Serve plain or dipped in a good quality soy sauce (I usually prefer a Japanese style Tamari, even for my Taiwanese-style scallion pancakes!).
+Serve plain or dipped in a good quality soy sauce (like a Japanese style Tamari, which would be excellent with these Taiwanese-style scallion pancakes!).

-When you look at the recipe, it does seem very simple, but this is one of those recipes that somehow, when you put it all together, it seems to add up to so much more than just the some of its parts.
+When you look at the recipe, it does seem very simple, but this is one of those recipes that somehow when you put it all together, it seems to add up to so much more than just the sum of its parts.
 It's a logical fallacy food!

 This recipe for Chinese Scallion (Green Onion) Pancakes is both vegetarian and vegan.

 - 1 tbsp. vegetable oil (or vegan margarine, as needed)